autoplot/documentation/javadoc/org/das2/beans/AccessLevelBeanInfo.AccessLevel.md

-# org.das2.beans.AccessLevelBeanInfo.AccessLevelType-safe enumeration class used to specify access levels
+# org.das2.beans.AccessLevelBeanInfo.AccessLevel

- for bean properties.
+Type-safe enumeration class used to specify access levels for bean properties.

  **NOTE TO DEVELOPERS**
  The order parameter for the constructor should not be specified as a negative number

 ***
 <a name="ALL"></a>
 # ALL